d-ries/linux-essentials/10_automation/01_course.md

 ## Crontab

-With the cron command it is possible to plan to run your scripts/commands to run on a regular basis.
+With the cron command it is possible to plan your scripts/commands to run on a regular basis.
 Cron works different, it uses a file where we put the commands/scripts we want to run and specify when the runs have to happen.
 To open your crontab-file you give the command `crontab -e`.

 In the example below we are going to echo some text to a file every minute.
 ```bash